ray-project/ray/doc/source/rllib/key-concepts.rst

             tune.run("PPO", config=config)

-RLlib `Algorithm classes <rllib-concepts.html#algorithms>`__ coordinate the distributed workflow of running rollouts and optimizing policies.
+RLlib :py:class:`~ray.rllib.algorithms.algorithm.Algorithm` classes coordinate the distributed workflow of running rollouts and optimizing policies.
-Algorithm classes leverage parallel iterators to implement the desired computation pattern.
+They leverage parallel iterators to implement the desired computation pattern.
 The following figure shows *synchronous sampling*, the simplest of `these patterns <rllib-algorithms.html>`__:

 .. figure:: images/a2c-arch.svg